Impact Investment Policy

 - UN Guiding Principles on Business and Human Rights – support and implement recommendations.

-Adiant Capital does not strictly adopt any external policy or standards beyond the processes that are defined in Section 4 – Processes, except where indicated above.
+Adiant Capital does not strictly adopt any external policy or standards beyond the processes that are defined – Processes, except where indicated above.

 We have a robust governance process with respect to investment selection, transaction and asset management: